keiosweb/oc-multisite/README.md

 - Register themes for different domains
 - Filter which domains can use backend

+####Warning

+If you use Multisite plugin from OctoberCMS Market, please do not use this repository.
+Voipdeploy brand is merging with Keios and this version of the plugin has all namespaces and table names replaced.
+As soon as our brand is upgraded in OctoberCMS Market, we will remove this notice.

 ####How to use:

 1. Navigate to Settings -> CMS -> Multisite